Nifty-Row/casper-signer/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Nifty-Row/casper-frontend/blob/main/LICENSE)

-> A decentralized NFT marketplace platform powered by Casper Blockchain, enabling users to mint, auction, and bid on CEP-47 NFTs securely.
+> A decentralized NFT marketplace platform powered by Casper Blockchain, enabling users to mint, auction and bid on CEP-47 NFTs securely.

 This repository contains the frontend code for the Casper NFT Marketplace Platform.
 The platform provides a user-friendly interface for seamless navigation and interaction with a wide range of CEP-47 NFTs.
 Built on Casper Blockchain, the platform ensures immutability, transparency, and enhanced security for all transactions and smart contracts.